bjornvester/xjc-gradle-plugin/README.md

 It has been tested with Java 8 and Java 11.

-It supports the Gradle build cache (enabled by setting "org.gradle.caching=true" in your gradle.properties file).
-This should become the default in a later version of Gradle.
+It supports the Gradle build cache (enabled by setting "org.gradle.caching=true" in your gradle.properties file; this should become the default in a later version of Gradle).

 It supports parallel execution (enabled with "org.gradle.caching=true", possibly along with "org.gradle.priority=low", in your gradle.properties file).